jinusean/atjameslee/src/articles/projects/panas.md

 :::

 ::: .mobile-demo__description
 The first step in improving your mental health is to be aware of what you are feeling.
 Analyze your previous moods for a given time-frame (daily, weekly, monthly).
-Understand which negative moods are influencing in your life, or check which positive moods you are lacking.
+Understand which negative moods are influencing in your life, or check which positive moods need improvement.
 :::
 :::